 - Electronic sounds similar to the warning tone can cause stress for the dog as he anticipates a zap

-- Dogs need frequent retraining of boundaries
+- Dogs need frequent retraining of boundaries and at that they may not remember the boundaries

 - If your dog escapes and you call him from inside the shock line, he will be zapped upon return

 Ask yourself: are these confinement systems worth the risk?
 Would you put your dog in a position where he can escape, be stolen, attacked and/or develop aggressions?
-Please consider safer alternatives.

 Karen Peak is owner/operator of West Wind Dog Training in Prince William County, founder of The Safe Kids/Safe Dogs Project, a published author, wife, mother and the manager of a multi-dog, multi-species household.